rmontuoro/ufs_esma/README.md

 # UFS ESMA

-This repository contains a simplified implementation of CMake functions and macros required to build GOCART within the UFS.
+This repository contains a simplified implementation of CMake functions and macros required to build GOCART and MAPL for the UFS.

 The included APIs eliminate GOCART's dependency on ESMA_cmake and ecBuild packages required to build GEOS-5.
 The code has